hasenbanck/nwatowav/README.md

 go build
 ./nwatowav -h

+## Multithreading
+This programm is using multithrading.
+To use more then one thread, use the GOMAXPROCS environment variable to specifie how many OS threads to spawn:

+GOMAXPROCS=4 ./nwatowav --inputfile="FILE.nwk"

 ## LICENSE
 This programm is licensed under the GNU General Public License version 3 (or later).
 You can find a copy of the license in the GPL.txt.